Monolith (2016 film): Plot

 After another night of nightmares, Sandra notices that her son is unconscious, even though he had slightly moved his hand the day before.
 Sandra begins to lose hope when she notices that the coyote is back.
 Using a wrench found at the electrical station, she tries to tackle the coyote, which bites her ankle.
 Sandra understands that the coyote wants the carcass of the deer but as soon as it starts to feed, the Monolith car starts to move, descending down the hill.
 Sandra, using a stone that was nearby, stops the car.

 Later, an idea comes to her.
-Sandra, before arriving in the desert, stopped at a gas station to buy things and saw on TV a cartoon (similar to Wiley E. Coyote) in which a wolf throws a safe from a precipice to recover a diamond.
+Sandra, before arriving in the desert, stopped at a gas station to buy things and saw on TV a cartoon in which a Wiley E. Coyote-like wolf throws a safe from a precipice to recover a diamond.
 Inspired by this, she decides to push the car further away from the hill, using the wrench to break the stone and intimidating the coyote, making him run away.
 The Monolith, falling, opens its doors and allows Sandra to recover the small David, apparently dying.
 To get out of the "hole" in which they seem to be, Sandra reluctantly relies on Lilith and reactivates her, selecting the off-road mode and freeing herself and the child.

-Arriving in a hospital, Sandra sees David waking up, and the baby calls her mother for the first time (he called her Sandra for the whole movie until now).
+Arriving in a hospital, Sandra sees David waking up, and the child addresses her as 'Mother' for the first time, having previously only ever called her 'Sandra'.